Diego Pavia: New Mexico State

-Pavia committed to play college football at New Mexico State.
-He got his first start with the Aggies in the team's season opener against Nevada, but struggled heavily, turning the ball over four times in the first half, and was benched in a 23–13 loss.
-Pavia got his next start against UTEP and had a chance to tie the game at UTEP's 13 yard line but he was strip-sacked with three seconds left to end the game.
-He had a career night against Liberty as the Aggies were 24.5 point underdogs; Pavia completed 16 of 21 passes for 214 yards and three touchdowns to help his team shock Liberty.
-He also rushed for 125 yards and three touchdowns.
-For his performance against Liberty Pavia was named the Manning Quarterback of the Week.
-In the season finale against Valparaiso, Pavia went nine for 13 on his passing attempts for 323 yards and four touchdowns, along with one rushing touchdown as he left the game in the second quarter with a hamstring injury, as New Mexico State won 65–3 to become bowl eligible for the first time since 2017.
-In the 2022 Quick Lane Bowl against Bowling Green, Pavia completed 17 of 29 passing attempts for 167 yards and two touchdowns to just one interception, where he also rushed for 65 yards.
+Pavia committed to play college football at New Mexico State for the 2022 season.
+He got his first start with the Aggies on August 28, in the team's season opener against Nevada, and struggled mightily, turning the ball over four times in the first half before being benched, as the Aggies lost 23–12.
+He got his next start two weeks later against UTEP, and had a chance to tie the game at UTEP's 13 yard line, but was strip-sacked with three seconds left to end the game with another loss.
+Pavia had a career night on November 26 against Liberty.
+The Aggies entered as 24.5 point underdogs, but Pavia completed 16 of 21 passes for 214 yards and three touchdowns, and ran for an additional 125 yards and three more TDs, as the Aggies pulled off a shocking victory.
+For his performance against Liberty, Pavia was named the Manning Quarterback of the Week.
+In the season finale against Valparaiso, Pavia went nine for 13 on his passing attempts for 323 yards and four touchdowns, with one additional rushing touchdown, before leaving the game in the second quarter with a hamstring injury.
+New Mexico State won the game 65–3, becoming bowl eligible for the first time since 2017.
+In the 2022 Quick Lane Bowl against Bowling Green, Pavia completed 17 of 29 passing attempts for 167 yards and two touchdowns to just one interception, and also rushed for 65 yards.
 Pavia recovered his own fumble late in the fourth quarter to give the Aggies a first down and clinch the 24–19 win, earning Quick Lane Bowl MVP honors.
 Pavia finished the season completing 101 of 190 pass attempts for 1,450 yards and 13 touchdowns to six interceptions.
 He also rushed for 508 yards and six touchdowns.
 For his performance on the year, he was named All-Independent first team by College Football Network.

-In 2023, Pavia delivered a standout performance in New Mexico State’s 31–10 upset win away at Auburn, throwing for 201 yards and three touchdowns, adding 35 rushing yards, and even recording a body slam tackle after an interception to prevent a long return.
+The following season, 2023, Pavia built on his performance of his first year at NMSU.
+Of particular note was a November 18 victory at Auburn, as he delivered a standout performance in New Mexico State’s 31–10 road upset, throwing for 201 yards and three touchdowns, adding 35 rushing yards, and even recording a body slam tackle after an interception to prevent a long return.
 His poise, versatility, and physical style of play against the SEC opponent were widely praised, marking one of the signature victories of his collegiate career.

-On December 23, 2023, Pavia announced that he would be entering the transfer portal.
-He returned to NMSU for the spring semester to graduate.
+On December 23, 2023, Pavia announced that he would enter the transfer portal.
+Meanwhile, he returned to NMSU for the spring semester to graduate.
 During a visit to Nevada, Pavia verbally committed to play for the Wolf Pack, and called Beck to let him know.
 A few minutes later, with Pavia still on the campus, Kill called to tell Pavia that he would be joining the Vanderbilt staff, and that he expected to see Pavia there.